microsoft/sxgevalplatform/Plugins/SxG.EvalPlatform.Plugins/README.md

 - `datasetId` cannot be null or empty
 - Both `evalRunId` and `datasetId` are required

-### UpdateEnrichedDatasetFile Specific
-- `enrichedDatasetJson` cannot be null or empty
-- `enrichedDatasetJson` must be valid JSON format
-- Both `evalRunId` and `enrichedDatasetJson` are required

 ### PostEvalRun Specific
 - Only `evalRunId` is required
 - Other parameters are optional but recommended